 With the sweet potatoes taking the place of bread, this simple but decadent recipe is the gluten-free answer to classic crostini.
-Mixing prunes with vinegar and oil gives the crostini a savory edge.
+Seasoning prunes with a little vinegar gives the crostini a sweet-savory background.

 Yield: 8 servings

 905 g / 2 pounds sweet potatoes or yams, peeled and cut into 12-mm / 1/2-inch slices

 45 ml / 3 tablespoons extra virgin olive oil